 - Camp.GirlScoutsRV.org/Rentals – Girl Scouts can rent any of our camp properties and facilities for troop use.

-- Girl Scout Trip–Request to Plan Form – This form is required three years to six months prior to extended overnight trips, international trips, regional trips, trips with multiple troops or service units, and high risk activities.
+- Girl Scout Trip–Request to Travel Form – This form is required three years to six months prior to extended overnight trips, international trips, regional trips, trips with multiple troops or service units, and high risk activities.

 - Girl Scout Trip–Planning Worksheet – This form is required eight weeks prior to all trips and travel.